 Grand Prismatic Spring Overlook

 If you want to see the Grand Prismatic Spring in its entirety, then hiking to the Grand Prismatic Spring Overlook is worth the detour.
 This hike is located past the parking area for the Grand Prismatic Spring at the Fairy Falls Trailhead.
+For a direct overlook of the Grand Prismatic Spring, you will need to hire a small jet to fly above it.
 Click here to get directions to the Grand Prismatic Spring Overlook!

 Great Fountain Geyser

 Watching the sun set over the Great Fountain Geyser is something you will never forget!
-This geyser usually erupts just before sunset, filling several pools all around it with water.
+Located in the Lower Geyser Basin on Firehole Lake Drive, this geyser usually erupts just before sunset, filling several pools all around it with water.
 The water reflects the sky above and is just beautiful!
 Click here for more information about how to find and photograph the Great Fountain Geyser at sunset!

 Grand Canyon of Yellowstone